s-e-a-m/faust-libraries/gerzon.lib.md

-A library for the exploration of Michael Gerzon's algorythms
+_A library for the exploration of Michael Gerzon's algorithms_

  * EARLY WORKS
  * A B MODULES